bparanj/Essential-TDD/en/02-guess-game/02-guess-game.markdown

   end

   context 'Validation' do
-    it "should perform validation of the guess entered by the user : lower than 1" do game = GuessGame.new
+    it "perform validation of the user guess : lower than 1" do game = GuessGame.new
       game.stub(:get_user_guess) { 0 }
       game.start

       game.error.should == 'The number must be between 1 and 100'
     end
-    it "should perform validation of the guess entered by the user : higher than 100" do game = GuessGame.new
+    it "perform validation of the user guess : higher than 100" do game = GuessGame.new
       game.stub(:get_user_guess) { 101 }
       game.start